 They are HUGE!

 In fact, green sea turtles are one of the world’s largest species.
 They are even larger than their land counterparts, weighing around 65-130kg and measuring between 1-1.2m long!

-Their carapace can include shades of different colors such as dark brown, green olive yellow black which makes these creatures very unique from other animals because they stand out against all natural surroundings.
+Their carapace can include shades of different colors, such as dark brown, green, olive, yellow, and black, which makes these creatures very unique from other animals because they stand out against all-natural surroundings.

 Many Swim Thousands of Miles to Lay Eggs

 Female turtles travel thousands of miles from their feeding grounds back to the beaches they were hatched on.
 This typically happens every two-four years.

 First, females mate in shallow waters offshore with males and lay clutches of around 115 eggs.
 Then, they crawl onto sandy beaches and use their flippers to dig nests for each egg.
 Finally, they return to the sea.